 I do not know how other banks handle their home equity line of credits, but they may charge a little more than mine did.
 I would check with them right away to see what your options are.
 If you are short on cash and looking to start investing, this may be the key to get you started!
 I know some banks like Wells Fargo will even give personal lines of credit that are not secured against any collateral.
 Wells Fargo requires you to be a customer of theirs and have excellent credit, but that is extremely rare these days.

-Home equity line of credit on investment properties
+How hard is it to get a home equity line of credit on investment properties?

 You can also get a home equity line of credit on investment properties.
 My bank considers this a business line of credit, and the terms are a little different from your personal residence.
 The bank can still use their valuation system and do not require an appraisal.
 However, I checked the values on all of my properties and all the values came in very low.
 I think this may be because I bought the homes within the last couple of years for much less than they are worth now.